-4.3.2 Making a Complaint
+4.1.2 Making a Complaint

-Complainants are encouraged to notify the University of their Complaint as soon as possible, as the duration of time between the incident and the making of the Complaint may impact how effectively or efficiently the Complaint can be managed.
+Complainants are encouraged to notify the University of their Complaint, as soon as possible, as the duration of time between the incident and the making of the Complaint may impact how effectively or efficiently the Complaint can be resolved.

-University Members who wish to make a Complaint against an Employee should complete the Employee Complaints Form, or submit their Complaint to the Chief People Officer via email.
+University Members who wish to make a Complaint against an Employee should complete the Employee Complaints Form or submit their Complaint to the Chief People Officer via email.
 If the Complainant would prefer, a meeting can be arranged with a member of the People Portfolio to record the Complaint.

-Students who wish to make a Complaint against an Employee should immediately advise the Safer Communities Coordinator by completing the Share a Concern Form or arranging a meeting to record the Complaint, or submit their Complaint to the Chief People Officer via email.
+Students who wish to make a Complaint against an Employee should immediately advise the Safer Communities Coordinator who can record the Complaint, or submit their Complaint to the Chief People Officer via email.

-4.3.2.1 Anonymous Complaints
+4.1.2.1 Anonymous Complaints

-Anonymous Complaints will be accepted by the University, however the University will not normally investigate or act on anonymous Complaints made about Employees unless the allegations provide sufficient information to enable the University to enquire into the allegations, or unless required by law to do so.
+Anonymous Complaints will be accepted by the University, however the University will not normally investigate or act on anonymous Complaints made about Employees unless sufficient information is provided to enable the University to enquire into the allegations.